. . . in and around Park Slope

 Local venues that feature live music . . .

-Three’s Brewing, The Bell House, Soapbox Gallery, Barbes, Tambour, Bar LunÀtico, Bar Bayeux, The Owl Music Parlor.
+Three’s Brewing, The Bell House, Soapbox Gallery, Barbes, Bar LunÀtico, Bar Bayeux, The Owl Music Parlor.
 Some of these places have good food, too.
-Click the links to check out their calendars of events!
+Visit their websites to check out their calendars of events.

 And then there’s Manhattan . . .

-TimeOut New York – For all the latest info on things to do in New York’s second greatest borough
+TimeOut New York – For all the latest info on things to do in New York’s second (or third) greatest borough